-The Department of Foreign Languages works to provide students with a knowledge of languages and cultures which will be useful to them practically, intellectually, and professionally.
+The Foreign Language Department works to provide students with a knowledge of languages and cultures which will be useful to them practically, intellectually, and professionally.
 We oversee the following degree programs and course offerings at Centenary:

 Education Certification — MAT